Create a practice automation scenario in Adobe Workfront Fusion

 If you need help, see Connections overview.

-After you connect Workfront Fusion to your Workfront account, you can specify a Workfront request queue that you have access to and the data there that you want the first module to process.
+After you connect Workfront Fusion to your Workfront account, you can specify a Workfront project that you have access to and the data that you want the first module to process.

 1. In the Record Type box, select Project.
 This sets the module to search only projects.